Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Face coverings can be purchased at many local stores or online.
-You can also make your own.
-When buying or making a face covering, make sure they:
+We recommend wearing well-fitting N95 or KN95 mask when in public.
+When buying a face covering, make sure it:

 The best place to find local COVID-19 data is on the St. Croix County COVID-19 Dashboard.
 This dashboard shows the following data points for St. Croix County:

 Here are other sources of data showing the impact of COVID-19 on the state of Wisconsin and the United States: (the data in these sources may not immediately reflect the data from the St. Croix County Dashboard)

 The difference in numbers is due to how the numbers are reported.
 St. Croix County Public Health counts cases by day that we receive a positive test result for.
 We receive the majority of our test results from laboratories, hospitals, clinics, pharmacies and other health departments in Wisconsin and Minnesota.

 The positive cases on the St. Croix County COVID-19 Dashboard are all individual cases.
 An individual is only counted once as a positive case no matter the number of times they receive a positive test result.

 The probable cases included in the data on the St. Croix County COVID-19 Dashboard are individuals who have tested positive for COVID-19 with an antigen test, also known as a rapid test.
 These individuals must follow the same isolation protocol as those that test positive by PCR or NAAT test.